All our fabrics are handmade with great skill and attention to detail at our charming factory in Southern India.

 towel or clean cloth.
 For tricky stains gently wipe clean with a damp cloth.
 To avoid water marks ensure

 excess water is removed from the cloth.
+(We spray extra stubborn stains with Vanish Carpet & Upholstery cleaner, do not rub - but leave to dry).
 If using an upholstery cleaning product, please read the instructions

-carefully and ensure they are suitable for silk, cotton or linens and always pre-test on a small discreet
+carefully and ensure suitable for silk, cotton or linens and always pre-test on a small discreet

-Although some of our customers gently handwash our plain or striped cotton cushions, we recommend professional dry cleaning only, for all our fabric, trimmings, curtains and cushions .
+Although some of our customers gently handwash our plain or striped cotton cushions, we recommend professional dry cleaning only, for all our fabric and cushions .
 Please choose your dry cleaner carefully and use a reputable company.
 The quality of dry cleaning varies enormously, we cannot be held responsible for any damage which occurs during the dry cleaning process.

 Remember to plump up your cushions regularly to keep their shape and prevent the feathers from migrating!